 Up in the midrange, that peerless vocal is loaded with detail and, as a result, this is quite a thrilling listen.
 The top of the frequency range is just slightly edgy, but there’s plenty of substance and drive to treble sounds, rather than the ill-defined presentation some alternatives indulge in.

 Switching to a 16bit/44.1kHz digital file of John Grant’s Queen Of Denmark doesn’t undermine any of these positives, but it does highlight a slight flatness in the dynamic response of the Elite 3.
 They just don’t seem to breathe deeply enough to put significant distance between the more contemplative sections of the recording and the big shouty choruses.
 And where smaller-scale dynamic variations are concerned, too, the Jabra aren’t all that attentive.

 Call-quality is perfectly acceptable, as is the amount of passive noise-isolation provided by the snug and comfortable fit.
 Add these to the (fairly extensive) list of things the Jabra Elite 3 get right and it’s made apparent (yet again) that being less than perfect doesn’t automatically make you less than competitive.

 In some ways the Jabra Elite 3 are nigh-on ideal.
 Light, comfortable, decently specified and with a very acceptable battery life, they’ve got a lot going for them ergonomically, and the way they organise a recording is most agreeable too.

-If it wasn’t for the rather inhibited dynamic response and slightly disjointed bass presence, they’d be on everyone’s shortlist.
+If it wasn’t for the rather inhibited dynamic response and slightly disjointed bass presence (not to mention staunch Sony rivals), they’d be on everyone’s shortlist.

 - Sound 4